Nebraska Democratic Women’s Caucus Bylaws

 Any officer may be recalled for malfeasance of office by a majority roll call vote at two statewide meetings after the issue is discussed by the general membership.
 An officer may also be removed if she has three or more unexcused absences from statewide meetings.

-Article VII.
+Article VIII.
 Standing Committees

 There shall be Nominating and Budget Committees.
 Other standing committees may include but not be limited to Bylaws and Resolutions, Candidate Recruitment, Endorsements, Fundraising, Legislation/Lobbying, Membership/Newsletter, and Education/Public Relations.

 NDWC committees shall be comprised of members of the NDWC and be broadly representative of the State.

 In the event of dissolution of the Nebraska Democratic Party’s Women’s Caucus, the assets will be disbursed in accordance with state statutes.